 - Eat lean proteins such as white meat, fish, tofu, and beans

-- Opt for the Mediterranean diet, as it contains most of the nutrients and food groups that are recommended for patients with Multiple Sclerosis.
-Consult your physician about going on this diet plan and any modifications that you might need to make
+- Opt for the Mediterranean Diet, as it contains most of the nutrients and food groups that are recommended for patients with Multiple Sclerosis.

 - Gluten: People with Multiple Sclerosis have a higher risk of Celiac Disease, which is triggered by gluten-based carbs.
 Instead, choose carbs like rice, quinoa, or oatmeal that are filling as well as nutritious.